--> present posts one at a time rather than strip formats that allow multiple posts on one screen
+-> Present posts one at a time rather than multiple posts on one screen.

--> Show voting on the same page as the content and directly leads to comments.
-Users shouldn't require additional actions to see the replies to a comment.
+-> Show voting on the same page as the content.
+Users shouldn't require additional actions to view comments and their replies.

-- Display distinct sides of opinions, (not a feature found on most platforms)
+- Visually displays distinct standpoints of a topic which is not a feature found on most platforms.

 We switched from having a scrolling page of debate topics to having a singular swipeable topic card on each page:

-- the scrolling action encourages users to quickly view through a large number of topics
+- The scrolling action encourages users to quickly look through a large number of topics.

 Choosing a Topic

-- Shows Users which team is winning and if their comment/debate topic is liked
+- Shows Users which opinion is more popular and if their comment/debate topic is liked

-- Follow debate topic creators to see their newly created debates appear in the user's recommended debate cards on the home page.
+- Follow creators to see their new debates appear on your home screen